Table of Contents

 “Kuya, why don’t you like Marcos?”

-“Why are you saying these things?!
-You weren’t born back then, how can you be sure that what you are saying is correct?”
+“Why do you say these things?!
+“You weren’t born then, so how do you know what you’re saying is true?”

 She again shouted: “Don’t talk as if you are so sure about what you know!
 You know nothing!”

-It didn’t end there, his sister, then in the heat of the issue and protests being held because of Duterte allowed Marcos to be buried in the Libingan ng mga Bayani like a thief in the night, posted on Facebook,
+It didn’t stop there.
+His sister, in the heat of the issue and protests because Duterte let Marcos be buried in the Libingan ng mga Bayani like a thief in the night, posted on Facebook,